andrewjamesbibby/Sentinel-API-Documentation/README.md

 The request was valid but you do not have the correct permissions

 **404 NOT FOUND**
-The requested record does not exist
+The requested endpoint or record does not exist

 **405 METHOD NOT ALLOWED**
 The request method is not allowed for the endpoint.